-[Disclaimer: this post contains affiliate links.
+[Disclaimer: As an Amazon associate, I earn from qualifying purchases.
 If you choose to purchase using my link, I will receive a small commission at no additional cost to you.]

 Once upon a time, Larissa Lopes (@lalalopes), whom I’d met through the #WritingCommunity on Twitter (I don’t remember how, though, but I’m glad I did!), sent out a tweet saying she had a book coming out soon about a girl who falls in love with a pop star.
 She asked if anyone was interested in being an ARC reader, and I was like, “That sounds right up my alley!”
 Spoiler alert: it was.